Causes of splenic flexure syndrome and how to treat it

 • Metoclopramide: Can help stimulate gastrointestinal movement, leading to the relief of GI pain.

-Those with chronic conditions of splenic flexure syndrome can benefit greatly be avoiding foods that lead to an excessive gas buildup in the intestinal tract.
-The following foods should be avoided:
+It’s crucial for those with chronic conditions of splenic flexure syndrome to avoid foods that lead to excessive gas buildup in the intestinal tract.
+Here are some foods you should consider minimizing or eliminating from your diet:

 • Beans